 Book Talk: Technology and the Rise of Great Powers with Jeffrey Ding

-On November 26, 2024, Professor Jeff Ding will join GovAI’s Executive Director Ben Garfinkel, GovAI's International Governance Lead Robert Trager, and the Oxford China Policy Lab's Executive Director Kayla Blomquist for a live-streamed conversation about his new book,“Technology and the Rise of Great Powers”.
+On November 26, 2024, Professor Jeff Ding joined GovAI’s Executive Director Ben Garfinkel, GovAI's International Governance Lead Robert Trager, and the Oxford China Policy Lab's Executive Director Kayla Blomquist for a live-streamed conversation about his new book,“Technology and the Rise of Great Powers”.

 About the Event